 Getting your business to show up on Google can do wonders for your visibility and traffic.
 Today, 46 percent of all Google searches have a local intent, which tells us that consumers are increasingly using the search engine to discover and learn more about businesses in their neighborhoods.
 That’s why it’s essential to secure your online listing and put your business on the map — Google’s map, that is.
+And this is where Reserve with Google comes in.

-It’s important to note, though, that getting your business on Google is just the first step.
+You see, getting your business on Google is just the first step.
 This is particularly true if you’re a service-based business that relies on appointment bookings.
 Establishing your listing is great, but wouldn’t it be even better if you can secure bookings right from Google?

 Read on to learn more about enabling Google booking in your business, and discover how you can use it to grow your in-store traffic and sales.

-What is Reserve with Google (RwG)?
+What is Reserve with Google?

 Reserve with Google is exactly what it sounds like — it’s a service that lets consumers book appointments directly from Google.